stefanodixon-ux/webMAN-MOD/README.md

 - Support edition of small text files (<2KB) via web
 - Download files & install PKG remotely or with pad shortcuts
 - Support batch script automation at startup (boot_init.txt or autoexec.bat) or played at any time (/play.ps3/<script-file>.bat)
+- Use "home" path to define default path for /app_home/PS3_GAME on start up and for R2+START (e.g. make app_home start multiMAN or IRISMAN)

 ## How to build
 Requirements for Windows: